 As a seller, this will help prevent a potential buyer from purchasing your horse and being disappointed if he is more than they can handle, or if he doesn’t have the talent their riding aspirations require.

 Yes, a horse is always sound the day before he’s lame, but a complete exam can uncover potential problems before they become an issue.
 For buyers, a pre-purchase exam can also help prepare you for managing any existing issues.
 You want to know what you are buying before the sale is final.

 For sellers, a PPE provides all of the information to your buyer up front, preventing them from coming back later with accusations that you sold an unsound horse, or stating that they didn’t know about an existing issue.

 5. Not investigating where the horse will be going.

 Buyers, be honest about the husbandry situation you can provide, as well as if you have the time and finances to provide what that particular horse needs.

 Sellers, get references from others in the horse industry that know the potential buyer.
 Make sure that they have the skills and the means to properly care for the horse.
 The welfare of the horse is always top priority, so make sure he will be happy in his new home.

 6. Not using a purchase agreement.

+The last mistake that can be avoided when buying or selling a horse is not using a purchase agreement.
 The particular terms can be flexible, as long as both parties are in agreement and understand what they mean.
 Should anything happen after the sale, both the buyer and seller will be thankful to have a signed agreement.

 I have unfortunately had to see what happens when these mistakes are made.
 I can’t tell you how heartbreaking it is to have a horse returned to you, months later, in very poor condition.
 Buyers will make excuses, blaming you and blaming the horse, when in reality it was their own lack of experience that led to the issues.